techgnosis/tanzu-gitops/README.md

 * Provide helpful audit information for the images, like CVE scans and open-source licenses

 Tanzu Application Service:
-* Managed multi-tenancy for small stateless applications too small for a dedicated cluster
+* Managed multi-tenancy for teams that don't want to touch Kubernetes

 ## Pre-reqs